January 19, 2026 (5mo ago)

 | 1M visitors | $100+ |

 Usage-based pricing means you only pay for what you consume.
-That's great for apps with variable traffic.
-It's less great for budgeting, since you won't know your exact bill until the month ends.
+That's good for apps with variable traffic.
+It's less predictable for monthly budgeting.
+Check Railway's pricing page for current rates.

-In our experience, Railway works best for apps in the $20-50/mo range.
-Once you're spending more than that, the lack of edge deployment and the connection-pooling limitations start to matter.
-We've seen teams outgrow Railway around the 200K visitors/month mark.
+Railway works best for apps in the $20-50/mo range.
+Once you're spending more than that, the lack of edge deployment and connection-pooling limitations start to matter.

 A basic VPS on Hetzner or DigitalOcean starts at $4-6/month, making Docker the cheapest deployment method for Next.js at scale.
-According to a Barclays CIO Survey, 86% of CIOs plan to repatriate some cloud workloads to self-managed infrastructure.
-Docker gives you that control.
+Docker gives you full infrastructure control.

 Add output: "standalone" to your Next.js config.
 This produces a minimal production build that doesn't need the full node_modules directory.